 In our experience, new cybersecurity teams that are actually successful will have the three following roles.
-Note: none of the roles are meant to relate to a title of the employee you should use, they’re just the roles that employee will play on the cybersecurity team.
+Note: none of the roles are meant to relate to a title of the employee you should use, they’re just the roles that the employee will play on the cybersecurity team.

 1. Executive Sponsor

 2. Program Manager

 3. Technical Expert Executive Sponsor

 Cybersecurity programs require organizational change.
 Without buy-in from the highest levels of leadership, any new cybersecurity program is very likely to fail.

 So the executive sponsor is a leader at the company who has the influence and commitment to drive the changes needed for success.
 It’s typically the founder, or someone with a “C” in their title like the CTO, CEO, or COO.
 Their job on the cybersecurity team can vary, depending on which specific title has this role.

 The primary responsibilities are always to ensure the cybersecurity team has whatever resources they need and to ensure the entire organization buys in to the changes the cybersecurity program will bring.
 It’s important that this role is played by an executive leader because, if it’s someone at a lower level, they won’t have the authority needed to drive change.
 New changes being supported directly by the C-suite are more likely to be adopted by all employees than changes pushed by the Sales Manager, for example.

 If it’s the Founder, CEO, or COO, their involvement likely starts and ends with this.
 If it’s the CTO, their job will likely be more involved, and may even be combined with the